 Communicate change resolution

-For all Change Requests which Honeywell originates, Microsoft shall have five (5) business days from receipt of the Change Request to research and document the proposed change, and prepare the Change Request Form.
+For all Change Requests which Customer originates, Microsoft shall have five (5) business days from receipt of the Change Request to research and document the proposed change, and prepare the Change Request Form.

 The parties acknowledge that it is important to process change requests as quickly as possible in order to maintain the schedule.
-Honeywell has (5) business days from your receipt of a completed Change Request Form to accept the proposed change(s) by signing and returning the Change Request Form, if Honeywell does not sign and return the Change Request Form within a 10 business days the Change Request will be deemed rejected and Microsoft will not perform the proposed change(s).
-If this change requires escalation to the Honeywell Executive Committee, Honeywell shall target an additional three (3) business days for acceptance.
+Customer has (5) business days from your receipt of a completed Change Request Form to accept the proposed change(s) by signing and returning the Change Request Form, if Customer does not sign and return the Change Request Form within a 10 business days the Change Request will be deemed rejected and Microsoft will not perform the proposed change(s).
+If this change requires escalation to the Customer Executive Committee, Customer shall target an additional three (3) business days for acceptance.

 No change to this Program shall be made unless it is requested and accepted in accordance with the process described in this section.
 Microsoft shall not perform or commence work in connection with any proposed change until a Change Request Form and associated Change Order is approved and signed by the authorized approvers from both parties.